elianalopez/PossessionNet/README.md

 # PossessionNet

-PossessionNet is a computer vision toolkit for estimating **team possession** of an object from video.Current functionality focuses on loading a video and returning basic video metadata (fps, frame count, duration) as a foundation for future possession estimation.
+PossessionNet is a computer vision toolkit for estimating **team possession** of an object from video.
+Current functionality focuses on loading a video and returning basic video metadata (fps, frame count, duration) as a foundation for future possession estimation.

 ## Project Status

-This project is in early development (`v0.1.0`).
+This project is in early development (`v0.2.0`).

-Current functionality is limited to video loading and metadata extraction.
+Lastest updates include adding placeholder logic for possession estimates to demonstrate end-to-end data flow (video ⟶ video series ⟶ video summary).

-APIs may change as features are added.
+Current possession logic is expected to be 100% "unknown" until labeling logic is added.

 # Install